John Madden

 Death2021-12-28

 After retiring from coaching, Madden was a color commentator for NFL telecasts from 1979 to 2009 and won 16 Sports Emmy Awards.
 Madden appeared on all four major American television networks, providing commentary for games broadcast by CBS, Fox, ABC, and NBC.
 He also lent his name, expertise, and commentary to the Madden NFL video game series, which became the best-selling American football video game franchise.
-Madden was inducted into the Pro Football Hall of Fame in 2006.
+Madden was inducted to the Pro Football Hall of Fame in 2006.

 Biography from the Wikipedia article John Madden.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.